BDM-Lab/ClusterTAD/README.md

 # ClusterTAD

-A clustering method for identifying topologically associated domains (TADs) from Hi-C data
+An unsupervised machine learning approach to detecting topologically associated domains of chromosomes from Hi-C data

 -----------------------------------------------------------
 Hi-C Data used in this study